lonycell/grafana.v7/docs/sources/installation/configuration.md

 ### host

 Only applicable to MySQL or Postgres.
 Includes IP or hostname and port or in case of Unix sockets the path to it.
-For example, for MySQL running on the same host as Grafana: `host = 127.0.0.1:3306` or with Unix sockets: `host = /var/run/mysqld/mysqld.sock`
+For example, for MySQL running on the same host as ThingSPIN: `host = 127.0.0.1:3306` or with Unix sockets: `host = /var/run/mysqld/mysqld.sock`

 ### name

-The name of the Grafana database.
+The name of the ThingSPIN database.
 Leave it set to `grafana` or some other name.

 ### user